Amaan808/EmailManager/README.md

+## Sorry Message to Unstop Judges

+I only started this today on 6th... didn't had much time.
+So this much I have done.

 # AI-Powered Communication Assistant

 An intelligent email management system that automatically filters, categorizes, prioritizes, and generates responses for support emails.